YoussefBayouli/Deploy-a-High-Availability-Web-App-Using-CloudFormation/readme.md

 without storing the private key on the bastion which is a very bad practice .
 The SSH agent is a program that keeps track of the user identity keys .For the deployement part  please find config file

+# Config file :
+The SSH config file is a great resource for storing all the configuration for the remote machines you connect to.
+It is located in home directory .ssh/config.

+Host bastion-instance
+   HostName <Bastion Public IP>
+   User ubuntu
+Host private-instance
+   HostName <Private IP>
+   User ubuntu
+   ProxyCommand ssh -q -W %h:%p bastion-instance